binocarlos/passport-service-gui/README.md

 ## Form Components

-All for components have the same 2 options:
+All form components have the same 2 options:

  * url - the base url of the backend passport-service (default = '/v1/auth')
  * reducername - where you mounted the passport reducer (default = 'passport')